 Agency Director Hinds noted that the commercial square-footage and number of market rate housing units have been reduced, thereby allowing the opportunity to increase employee or affordable housing.
-Staff added that affordable housing, if consistent with the General Pan, would not be required for a rezone and not subject to FAR requirements, but if expanding or remodeling, housing must be provided.
-He then pointed out that there are many policies and programs promoting affordable housing.
+Staff added that affordable housing, if consistent with the General Plan, would not require a rezone and not be subject to FAR requirements.
+He then pointed out that there are many policies and programs promoting affordable housing in the Plan.

 Commissioner Dickenson stated that to a large degree commercial development has created the current situation.
 He supported exploring opportunities to reduce commercial development and providing additional housing.
-In his opinion other cities should be involved in that discussion because that is where the problems are being created.
+In his opinion Marin cities should be involved in that discussion because that is where the greatest impacts are being created.